4 Smart Tips to Improve Your Advanced Chinese Conversation

 - Sina Video: Sina Video is a popular website for native speakers and includes videos on a range of topics—including politics, science, history and cultural events.

 - FluentU: The FluentU program has compiled a library of native videos that cover a large range of topics and include plenty of advanced options.
-Each video becomes a language learning lesson through interactive captions, transcripts, quizzes and flashcards.

 4 Tips to Ace Advanced Chinese Conversations

 1. Spice Up Your Vocabulary Through Chengyu (Four-character Expressions)

 The first tip to raising your Chinese conversation level is to keep improving your vocabulary.
 Make sure you are learning words in categories that you plan to speak about in conversation.
 Dropping a few four-character Chinese expressions, or 成语 – chengyu, into your conversations will show your knowledge of Chinese culture and history.